puppetlabs/puppet-docs/source/pe/3.7/install_basic.markdown

 #### Node Classifier (NC)

-PE 3.7.0 introduces the rules-based node classifier, which is the first part of the Node Manager app that was announced in September.
+PE 3.8.0 uses the rules-based node classifier, which is the first part of the Node Manager app that was announced in September.
 The node classifier provides a powerful and flexible new way to organize and configure your nodes.
 We’ve built a robust, API-driven backend service and an intuitive new GUI that encourages a modern, cattle-not-pets approach to managing your infrastructure.
 Classes are now assigned at the group level, and nodes are dynamically matched to groups based on user-defined rules.

 For a detailed overview of the new node classifier, refer to the [PE user's guide](./console_classes_groups.html).